dicksont/avue/README.md

 console.log(ui.alert);
 ```

 **.bind.html** can provide an easy way to inject HTML into your page.
 For this reason, it's use should be both encouraged and discouraged.
-Be careful, when using this method with request or user-provided data. **bind.html** provides easy access to html, but this can also mean easier access for hackers to inject abritrary scripts.
+Be careful, when using this method with request or user-provided data. **bind.html** provides easy access to html, but this can also mean easier access for hackers to inject arbitrary scripts.